 The Writing Center is a place where Gaston College students can benefit from tutoring sessions with experienced Writing Coaches to discuss any writing-related topic for any writing assignment in any class.
 Our Coaches also help students develop effective speaking skills across academic disciplines and in other professional and social contexts.

-The Writing Center is located on the Dallas Campus in room 204 of the Morris Library (ML).
+The Dallas Campus location is in room 204 of the Morris Library (ML).
+The Lincoln Campus location is in room 202 of the Main Lincoln Campus Building (LC 202).
 The Writing Center’s hours of operation vary from semester to semester.
 Call us at 704.922.2369 for the current hours.

 Small Group Tutoring: Students with team assignments may be assigned to one tutor to work in a small group setting.
 In this type of tutoring, students collaborate with each other and with the tutor, who serves as a coach or guide through the writing process.
 Small groups consist of no more than three to four students.

-Online Tutoring: We offer online tutoring to all students in all classes.
-If our operating hours are not accessible to them, students taking English courses are also able to access ThinkingStorm during times the Writing Center is not open.
+Online Tutoring: Online appointments are required to be scheduled 24 hours in advance.
 An Online Tutoring Request form must be completed prior to an online tutoring session.
-This form is designed to collect information that assists our tutors in providing quality feedback and instruction.
-Once an appointment has been established, the student receives instructions via e-mail, including a Zoom Link and their Coach’s contact information.
+This form is designed to collect information that assist our tutors in providing quality feedback and instruction.
+Once an appointment has been established, the student receives instructions via e-mail for their Blackboard Collaborate link and Coach’s contact information.

-- Before a Coach can be assigned an online appointment, the Coach must go through a short training and shadow another Coach who is conducting an online appointment.
+- All Coaches are provided with a semester link to their individual Blackboard Collaborate virtual room in order to conduct online tutoring for fully online Gaston College courses only.
+Before a Coach can be assigned an online appointment, the Coach must go through a short training and shadow another Coach who is conducting an online appointment.

 For more information about the Gaston College Writing Center, call 704.922.2369, send an e-mail to email@example.com, or check out the Frequently Asked Questions (FAQs) on the Writing Center webpage.